bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

     }
     ```

-It takes a couple parameters:
+`getArtistRecommendations` takes several parameters:

-- mandatory is only `userId`.
+- `userId` is mandatory:
-  It tells the recommendation service for which user it should compute the recommendations.
+  It tells the service for which user it should compute the recommendations.
-- `field` defines which type of recommendation you expect: `ARTIST`, `ALBUM` or `TRACK`.
+- `field` defines which type of recommendation to create:
+  `ARTIST`, `ALBUM` or `TRACK` is possible.
-  The schema assumes this to be `ARTIST`.
+  The schema sets it to `ARTIST` by default.
 - The remaining parameters come from the underlying recommendation algorithm [SALSA](https://github.com/twitter/GraphJet)
   and have sensible default values.

-Further, you can see the `@rest` of Quick directive.
+To leverage the external service, you can use the `@rest` directive.
-It lets you include any type of REST service in your GraphQL schema.
+This directive integrates a REST services into your global schema.
-In this example,
-the recommendation service returns the result for a particular user id as a list of ids via REST.
+In this example, the recommendation service returns the result for a particular user id as a list of ids.
-Since the idea is to recommend artist names,
-you can resolve the ids from the REST service with the name from the `artistis` topic in the type `Recommendation`.
+Quick resolves these ids with the names from the `artistis` topic in the type `recommendation`.

 You can deploy the recommendation service via Quick as well:

 ```shell
 quick app deploy recommender \
   --registry bakdata \